davidagitlen/webscraping-workshop/README.md

 //click on anchor with appropriate href

-//find beginning of description by id
+//find beginning of description section by id

 //get next element sibling to avoid inserted whitespace nodes